Melanie McFadyean

 Melanie McFadyean (24 November 1950 – 16 March 2023) was a British journalist and lecturer.
-She wrote for a wide range of papers, including The Guardian, The Observer, The Sunday Times and The Independent, particularly about asylum, immigration and human rights issues.
+She wrote for a number of papers, including The Guardian, The Observer, The Sunday Times and The Independent, particularly about asylum, immigration and human rights issues.

-In the 1980s, McFadyean was a notable advice columnist for young people, serving as agony aunt (1983–1986) of Just Seventeen teen magazine, and going on to become editor of The Guardian newspaper's "Young Guardian" page.
-In her career as an investigative journalist, she was the recipient of awards such as the Amnesty International UK Media Award and the Bar Council's Legal Reporting Award.
+In the 1980s, McFadyean was an advice columnist for young people, serving as agony aunt (1983–1986) of Just Seventeen teen magazine, and going on to become editor of The Guardian newspaper's "Young Guardian" page.
+In her career as an investigative journalist, she was the recipient of the Amnesty International UK Media Award and the Bar Council Legal Reporting Award.
 Also an educator, she worked as a part-time lecturer in journalism at City University, London.